open-needs/open-needs-ide/README.rst

 =========================================

 This project is not maintained anymore and is archived.
-All the current Open-Needs IDE language features are moved into `Sphinx-Needs <https://github.com/useblocks/sphinxcontrib-needs>`_.
-The features will be automatically detected and integrated into `Esbonio language server <https://github.com/swyddfa/esbonio>`_.
+All the current Open-Needs IDE language features are moved into `Sphinx-Needs IDE support <https://sphinxcontrib-needs.readthedocs.io/en/latest/ide/index.html>`_.
+The features will be automatically detected by VsCode extension `reStructuredText <https://github.com/vscode-restructuredtext/vscode-restructuredtext>`_ in your `Sphinx-Needs <https://sphinxcontrib-needs.readthedocs.io/en/latest/index.html>`_ project.

-Since Vscode extension `reStructuredText <https://github.com/vscode-restructuredtext/vscode-restructuredtext>`_ supports Esbonio, so all the Open-Needs IDE features will be available automatically, so no additional Vscode extesnion is needed anymore.
-Therefore, Open-Needs IDE is shutdown.

-Thanks to everyone for their interests and contributions.
+Futher features development will be done inside the `Sphinx-Needs <https://sphinxcontrib-needs.readthedocs.io/en/latest/index.html>`_ project.

 Open-Needs IDE
 ==============